Passionate about acquiring and transmitting knowledge, scientific research, Open Science, team and project management.

 cristina.grisot [at] dasch.swiss

 I carried out my doctoral research on temporal reference in English and Romance languages (French, Italian and Romanian), in which I adopted an empirical perspective (corpus work, contrastive analysis and offline experiments).
-I am interested in the expression of temporal reference in natural language by looking at typologically different languages, such as tense-prominent, aspect-prominent and tenseless languages (VTS project).
-In the past, my research targeted new methods for improving the results of machine translation systems by adding pragmatic information (research carried out in two Swiss inter-disciplinary projects: COMTIS and MODERN).
+My doctoral research also targeted methods for improving the results of machine translation systems by adding pragmatic information (research carried out in two Swiss inter-disciplinary projects: COMTIS and MODERN).

 Currently, I am coordinating the national nodes of two European infrastructures: CLARIN – the Common Language Resources and Technology Infrastructure and DARIAH – Digital Research Infrastructure for the Arts and the Humanities.
 The coordination office of CLARIN-CH is hosted by the University of Zurich at the Zurich Center for Linguistics.
 The coordination office of DARIAH-CH is hosted by DaSCH – Swiss National Center for Data & Services for the Humanities at the University of Basel.